Bob Woodward: Involvement in the Plame scandal

 On November 14, 2005, Woodward gave a two-hour deposition to Special Counsel Patrick Fitzgerald.
-He testified that a senior administration official told him in June 2003 that Iraq war critic Joe Wilson's wife (later identified as Valerie Plame), worked for the CIA as a WMD analyst, not as an undercover operative.
+He testified that a senior administration official had told him in June 2003 that Iraq war critic Joe Wilson's wife (later identified as Valerie Plame) worked for the CIA as a WMD analyst, not as an undercover operative.
 Woodward appears to have been the first reporter to learn about her employment (albeit not her name) from a government source.
 The deposition was reported in The Washington Post on November 16, 2005, and was the first time Woodward revealed publicly that he had any special knowledge about the case.
 Woodward testified the information was given to him in a "casual" and "offhand" manner, and said that he does not believe it was part of any coordinated effort to "out" Plame as a CIA employee.
 Later, Woodward's source identified himself.
 It was Richard Armitage, Colin Powell's deputy and an internal critic of the Iraq War and the White House inner circle.

 Woodward said the revelation came at the end of a long, confidential background interview for his 2004 book Plan of Attack.
 He did not reveal the official's disclosure at the time because it did not strike him as important.
 Later, he kept it to himself because it came as part of a confidential conversation with a source.

 In his deposition, Woodward also said that he had conversations with Scooter Libby after the June 2003 conversation with his confidential administration source, and testified that it is possible that he might have asked Libby further questions about Joe Wilson's wife before her employment at the CIA and her identity were publicly known.

 Woodward apologized to Leonard Downie Jr., editor of The Washington Post, for not informing him earlier of the June 2003 conversation.
 Downie accepted the apology and said even had the paper known it would not have changed its reporting.

 New York University professor Jay Rosen severely criticized Woodward for allegedly being co-opted by the Bush White House and also for not telling the truth about his role in the Plame affair, writing: "Not only is Woodward not in the hunt, but he is slowly turning into the hunted.
 Part of what remains to be uncovered is how Woodward was played by the Bush team, and what they thought they were doing by leaking to him, as well as what he did with the dubious information he got."